Project Gotham Racing 2: Single-player

-There are four main parts to the single player game: Kudos World Series, Arcade Racing, Quick Battles and Time Attack.
+There are four main parts to the single player game: Kudos World Series, Arcade Racing and Time Attack.

 In Kudos World Series the player has to complete a series of races in 14 different categories of car.
 The player begins with just three cars in the Compact Sports Series and eventually can have access to 102 cars (118 cars after purchase of the downloadable content).
 Most cars can be bought in exchange for kudos tokens, although some can only be obtained by completing enough races at a high level.
-Each car is made from around 10,000 polygons and was recorded with a eight microphones in order to accurately replicate engine, turbo, exhaust, and transmission sound in-game.
+Each car is made from around 10,000 polygons and was recorded with eight microphones in order to accurately replicate engine, turbo, exhaust, and transmission sound in-game.

-In Arcade Racing there are 60 medals available, 20 each for street racing, timed runs and cone challenges.
+In Arcade Racing there are 60 medals available, with 20 medals each for street racing, timed runs and cone challenges.
 Each race is with a preset car and track.

-Time Attack does not use kudos, the aim is for the player to try to get round the circuits as fast as possible.
+Time Attack does not use kudos; the aim is for the player to try to get round the circuits as fast as possible.
 The player can either choose circuit or car challenges.
 In circuit challenge the player can choose from a selection of up to 92 circuits and then choose any car to race in.
 In car challenge the player can choose from a selection of up to 102 cars and race on a predetermined circuit.
 In both styles circuits and cars may only be chosen if they have previously been unlocked in kudos world series or arcade racing.
 If the player enters the showroom, it can view and test drive all cars on a test track.
 The players can also race against a ghost car that got the record time.

 Challenges are divided into five difficulties: Steel (novice), Bronze (easy), Silver (medium), Gold (hard), and Platinum (expert).

 Online

+In line with other online-enabled games on the Xbox, multiplayer on Xbox Live was available to players until 15 April 2010.
+Project Gotham Racing 2 is now playable online again on the replacement Xbox Live servers called Insignia.

-Unlike many other Xbox Live enabled games, Project Gotham Racing 2's online ranking system is solely based on the kudos earned online.
-One can not go down in rank, only up.
+Unlike many other Xbox Live enabled games, Project Gotham Racing 2's online multiplayer ranking system is solely based on the kudos earned online.
+Ones kudos rank cannot go down, only up.
 In this way, one's rank does not necessarily reflect their skill.
+The scores from the various single-player challenges are able to be uploaded to Xbox Live and be compared with other players if the player is signed in.

 Geometry Wars

-Within the player's car garage, an arcade cabinet can be interacted with to play Geometry Wars, a top-down multidirectional shooter.
+Within the player's car garage, an arcade cabinet can be interacted with to play the classic minigame Geometry Wars, a top-down multidirectional shooter.
 This marked the first appearance to the public of what would become an entire series of similar games.